-Oracle TimesTen In-Memory Database is a memory-optimized relational database that provides applications with extremely fast response time and very high throughput as required by many applications in a wide range of industries.(Product Data Sheet)
+Oracle TimesTen In-Memory Database (also known as TimesTen Classic in TimesTen 18.1) is a memory-optimized relational database that provides applications with extremely fast response time and very high throughput as required by many applications in a wide range of industries.(Product Data Sheet)

 TimesTen is commonly deployed with multi-user and multi-threaded applications using row-level locking and read-committed isolation.
 Applications access TimesTen databases using standard SQL via JDBC, ODBC, ODP.NET, OCI (Oracle Call Interface), Pro*C/C++, and Oracle PL/SQL programming interfaces.
 While the best response time is achieved with TimesTen running in-process with the application (also known as "direct mode"), conventional client/server access is commonly used when a database is shared by several applications running on different servers.